indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), it's NullPointerExceptions beginning to happen.
 Say you create an instance of your class without a DI container.
 You don't know, without looking at the source, which dependencies are needed for the class to behave correctly.
 So it's just a matter of time until you call a method which in turn calls a dependency that is not initialized.
 He argues that [dependencies need to be communicated publically](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/#comment-2825180814).

-The problem with field injection is that you are allowed to instantiate a class in an invalid state.
+**The problem with field injection is that you are allowed to instantiate a class in an invalid state**.
 The class does not force invariants.
 I personally feel that objects should be ready to be worked with after construction.
 Everything the object needs to do its job should be provided via the constructor.
 If the object needs a dependency to behave correctly, it seems only logical that it publicly advertises it as one of the required constructor parameters.
 It's like making a promise.
 As long as you provide me the required tools to work with, I make sure the job is done.

 Admittedly when using Spring IoC, this isn't a problem since in application code you won't be instantiating objects yourself.
 But you will do it in unit tests.